-The calculation of compensation for scheduled network service providers (NSPs) is restricted to direct costs, incurred as a consequence of the application of an administered price cap, market price cap, market floor price or administered floor price (as the case may be).
+The calculation of compensation for scheduled network service providers (NSPs) is likely to be restricted to direct costs, incurred as a consequence of the application of an APC, MPC, market floor price or administered floor price (as the case may be).
 The direct costs relate to the direct loss of revenue as a consequence of the event, and may include counter-price flows.